-Bamako HDSS was established in 2006 in the low-income urban communities of Djicoroni Para and Banconi in Bamako, the capital of Mali.
-The HDSS covers an area of 11.15 km2 and has around 227,000 people.
-An average of two rounds of demographic data are collected annually, and a network of informants provides realtime alerts about births, deaths, and pregnancies in the community.
+Bamako HDSS was established in 2006 as a surveillance system in the low-income urban communities of Djicoroni Para and Banconi in Bamako, Mali.
+The HDSS covers 11.15 km2 and serves approximately 227,000 people.
+An average of two rounds of demographic data is collected annually, and a network of informants provides real-time alerts about births, deaths, and pregnancies in the community.
 Since 2017, the HDSS has been associated with the Child Health and Mortality Prevention Surveillance (CHAMPS) network.

 Study design

-Household panel, Community or village panel, Cohort - open
+Household panel, Community or village panel, Cohort - open, Cohort

 Number of participants at first data collection